UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 Notes: Before moving forward, let's practice!

-Remember that after you create the branch you will always going to be working on that new branch except you go back to your original branch clicking the name of the branch you want to return in the Branches tab (JupyterLab) with `git switch <branch-name>` (terminal).
+Remember that after you create the branch you are always going to be working on that new branch except if you go back to your original branch by clicking the name of the branch you want to return in the Branches tab (JupyterLab) or with `git switch <branch-name>` (terminal).

-Now you can use this repository as an example for the rest of this module.
+We will use the repository you just created as an example for the rest of this module.

 ---